 "Life is close to idyllic for Sir John Farnleigh and his new bride on their country estate until Patrick Gore turns up one day to claim the title and estate for his own.
 The Crooked Hinge is a dark drama of confused identities and bizarre practices in which Dr. Fell reveals nerves of steel and more than just a passing knowledge of witchcraft."

-Rob Pudim is a self employed editorial cartoonist and writer, who occasionally produces book covers, like the one here, for Rue Morgue's 2008 trade softcover reprint.
+Rob Pudim is a self employed editorial cartoonist and writer, who occasionally produces book covers, like here, for Rue Morgue's 2008 trade softcover reprint.

 "Twenty-five years ago John Farnleigh, the heir to the baronetcy of Mallingford and Sloane, then a young and wild boy exiled to America, survived the sinking of the Titanic.
 It's now 1937, two years after he returned to England to claim his inheritance.
 Only is he really the heir?
 Another man has just shown up also claiming to be John Farnleigh, explaining that, as boys, the two men switched identities as the ship was sinking.
 The key to solving the mystery lies with an old set of fingerprints taken by young Farnleigh's tutor.
 But before the two men's fingerprints can be compared one member of the household has his throat cut in plain sight by an unseen hand.
 Everyone is pretty certain the crime isn't the work of a ghost.
 Odder yet, the victim is the last person one would expect to be murdered.
 Fortunately, Dr. Gideon Fell, an amateur sleuth with a knack for solving impossible crimes, happens to be staying at the local pub."

 Penzler Press published this trade softcover reprint of The Crooked Hinge in October 2019.
-Their cover image, a throwback to the first Hamish Hamilton edition, was conceived by Andy Ross and designed by Mauricio Diaz.
+Their cover image, a throwback to the first Hamish Hamilton edition, was designed by Mauricio Diaz and drawn by illustrator Andy Ross.

 "Banished from the idyllic English countryside he once called home and en route to live with his cousin in America, Sir John Farnleigh, black sheep of the wealthy Farnleigh clan, nearly perished in the sinking of the Titanic.
 Though he survived the catastrophe, his ties with his family did not, and he never returned to England--not even for the funerals of his mother, his father, or, most recently, his older brother Dudley.
 Now nearly twenty-five years since he was first sent away, Sir John has finally returned home to claim his inheritance.
 But another "Sir John" soon follows, a stranger who insists he has absolute proof of his claim to the estate.
 Before the case can be settled, however, one of the two men is murdered, and Dr. Gideon Fell finds himself facing one of the most challenging cases of his career.
 To solve it, he'll have to confront a series of bizarre and chilling phenomena, brushing up against witchcraft, magic, and a sinister automaton in the process."